Bedroom Lighting Ideas

 Find the Right Height

 Ever wondered how to right-size a bedside lamp?
 For an ideal height, look for lamps that cast the light at the height of a book held in bed.
-The bottom of the lampshade should be about 20 inches above the mattress, so pages are clearly illuminated.
+Be sure the bottom of the lampshade is about 20 inches above the mattress, so pages are clearly illuminated while reading in bed.

 Make a Bedside Display

-In addition to its functional role of providing task lighting, the bedside lamp has a decorative role as the star of a bedside tablescape.
+In addition to its functional role of providing task lighting, the bedside lamp has a decorative role as the star of a bedside display.
 This balanced grouping creates a secondary focal point beside the bed, giving your eye a pleasing place to rest.
+Create a tablescape like this by placing a beautiful lamp front and center, then surrounding it with small, stylish trinkets or plants.